 In 2020.
 Bennington Museum will explore Robert Frost and his time in Shaftsbury and examine his life and work in the context of the landscape and culture of Bennington County from 1920-1940.
-On view from June 27 – November 3, Robert Frost, At Present in Vermont, an exhibition on Frost’s life and work as a poet and farmer in Bennington County, 1920 – 1940.
+On view from June 27 – November 3 will be Robert Frost, At Present in Vermont.

 Robert Frost moved to Shaftsbury, Vermont in 1920, intending to establish an apple orchard.
 During the 20 years he lived there, he interacted with such local cultural figures as Dorothy Canfield Fisher and Rockwell Kent and wrote some of his best-known poems, including the iconic, “Stopping by Woods on a Snowy Evening.”